JoshuaDoucet/wtnfStorefrontAPI/README.md

  - [GET] /colors/:id
    - show - the response is a single color that matches the specified id
  - [POST] /colors (AUTH TOKEN)
-   - create - adds new color to database
+   - create - adds new color to database<br>
      HTTP request body
      ```json
      {